scaleapi/llm-engine/docs/guides/completions.md

 ## Token streaming

-The Completions API supports token streaming to reduce _perceived_ latency for certain applications.
+The Completion API supports token streaming to reduce _perceived_ latency for certain applications.
 When streaming, tokens will be sent as data-only [server-side events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#event_stream_format).

 To enable token streaming, pass `stream=True` to either [Completion.create](../../api/python_client/#llmengine.completion.Completion.create) or [Completion.acreate](../../api/python_client/#llmengine.completion.Completion.acreate).

-An example of token streaming using the synchronous Completions API looks as follows:
+An example of token streaming using the synchronous Completion API looks as follows:

 === "Token streaming with synchronous API in python"
 ```python